openconfig/featureprofiles/feature/bgp/policybase/otg_tests/default_policies_test/README.md

     * DUT:Port2 should reject export of IPv4-prefix1, IPv4-prefix2, IPv4-prefix3, IPv6-prefix1, IPv6-prefix2 and IPv6-prefix3
     * IS-IS and static routes shouldn't be advertised to the EBGP and IBGP peers.

-* RT-7.5 : No policy, including the default-policy is attached either at the Peer-group or at the neighbor level for only IBGP peer
+### RT-7.5 : No policy, including the default-policy is attached either at the Peer-group or at the neighbor level for only IBGP peer
   * Continue with the same configuration as RT-7.4.
 However, do not attach any non-default OR default import/export policies to the IBGP peer at the peer-group or neighbor levels.
 This is true for both IPv4-unicast and IPv6-unicast AFI-SAFI.
-  * Ensure that the ACCEPT-ALL IMPORT/EXPORT default-policy with default action of ACCEPT_ROUTE is appled to the EBGP peer on both IPv4-unicast and IPv6-unicast AFI-SAFI
+  * Ensure that only the ACCEPT-ALL IMPORT/EXPORT default-policy with default action of ACCEPT_ROUTE is appled to the EBGP peer on both IPv4-unicast and IPv6-unicast AFI-SAFI
   * Following test expectations.
 If expectations not met, the test should fail.
     * DUT:Port1 should accept import of IPv4-prefix1, IPv4-prefix2, IPv4-prefix3, IPv6-prefix1, IPv6-prefix2 and IPv6-prefix3
     * DUT:Port1 should accept export of IPv4-prefix4, IPv4-prefix5, IPv4-prefix6, IPv6-prefix4, IPv6-prefix5 and IPv6-prefix6